Sterilite Plastic 3 Drawer Wide Weave Tower Blue Cove – 858618934

 A drawer ( DROR) is a box-shaped container inside a piece of furniture that can be pulled out horizontally to access its contents.
 Drawers are built into numerous types of furniture, including cabinets, chests of drawers (bureaus), desks, and the like.

-Plastics are a wide range of synthetic or semi-synthetic materials that use polymers as a main ingredient.
-Their plasticity makes it possible for plastics to be molded, extruded or pressed into solid objects of various shapes.
-This adaptability, plus a wide range of other properties, such as being lightweight, durable, flexible, and inexpensive to produce, has led to their widespread use.
-Plastics typically are made through human industrial systems.
-Most modern plastics are derived from fossil fuel-based chemicals like natural gas or petroleum; however, recent industrial methods use variants made from renewable materials, such as corn or cotton derivatives.
+Plastics are a wide range of synthetic or semisynthetic materials that use polymers as a main ingredient.
+Their plasticity makes it possible for plastics to be molded, extruded, or pressed into solid objects of various shapes.
+This adaptability, combined with a wide range of other properties, such as being lightweight, durable, flexible, nontoxic, and inexpensive to produce, has led to their widespread use around the world.
+Most plastics are derived from natural gas and petroleum, and a small fraction from renewable materials, with one such material being polylactic acid.

 The world's first fully synthetic plastic was Bakelite, invented in New York in 1907, by Leo Baekeland, who coined the term "plastics".
 Dozens of different types of plastics are produced today, such as polyethylene, which is widely used in product packaging, and polyvinyl chloride (PVC), used in construction and pipes because of its strength and durability.
-Many chemists have contributed to the materials science of plastics, including Nobel laureate Hermann Staudinger, who has been called "the father of polymer chemistry," and Herman Mark, known as "the father of polymer physics".
+Many chemists have contributed to the materials science of plastics, including Nobel laureate Hermann Staudinger, who has been called "the father of polymer chemistry", and Herman Mark, known as "the father of polymer physics".

 Sterilite Corporation is an American manufacturer of plastic storage containers.
 The company was founded by Saul and Edward Stone and Earl Tupper in 1939.